musement/api-documentation/README.md

 ###### Step 2

 Using Braintree SDK, ask the user for payment information (credit card, paypal etc).
+For more details please visit: https://developers.braintreepayments.com/

 ###### Step 3